-- Improve your ability to climb and descend stairs and curbs.
+- Improve your ability to climb and go down stairs and curbs.

-- Perform more than 1 task at a time more efficiently.
+- Perform more than one task at a time more efficiently.

-Parkinson’s disease can make daily activities seem frustrating and time-consuming.
-Your physical therapist will become a partner with you and your family to help you combat and manage the symptoms of PD.
-As your condition changes, your treatment program will be adjusted to help you be as independent and as active as possible.
+Parkinson disease can make daily activities seem frustrating and time-consuming.
+Your physical therapist will partner with you and your family to help you manage your symptoms.
+As your condition changes, your physical therapist will adjust your treatment program to help you stay as independent and active as possible.

 Some people with PD benefit from using a cane or a walker.
-Your physical therapist can work with you to determine if any of these devices may be helpful to you.
-If you need physical assistance to help you with moving in bed or getting out of a chair, your physical therapist can team with you and your family to develop strategies to make moving easier and help prevent injury.
-In addition, your physical therapist can make suggestions on changes to your home environment to optimize safe and efficient daily function at home.
+Your physical therapist can work with you to determine if one of these devices is right for you.
+If you need physical assistance to help you with moving in bed or getting out of a chair, your physical therapist can work with you and your family to develop strategies to make moving easier and help prevent injury.
+They also can suggest changes to your home environment to help enable safe and efficient daily function.

 Can This Injury or Condition Be Prevented?

 To date, there is no known way to prevent PD.
 Studies have shown that people with PD who take part in a regular exercise program can improve their: